thedocruby/Sound-Physics-Fabric/README.md

 **Resounding** is the evolution of sound physics in Minecraft.
 It aims to build on previous attempts with enhanced algorithms and extra features, for a more performant and immersive audio experience.
 Resounding is built to be a client-side Fabric mod.
 Every part of the mod is fully configurable, and it is all is completely compatible with vanilla gameplay.

-**NOTE:** Resounding is currently in ALPHA.
+### NOTE: Resounding is currently in ALPHA.
 Critical bugs and missing features are expected.
 For more information see [this page](https://github.com/thedocruby/resounding/wiki/FAQ#what-are-resounding-alpha-versions).

+---

 A full README and website are coming soon.
-For now, deferr to the following links:
+For now, defer to the following links:

 - [FAQ](https://github.com/thedocruby/resounding/wiki/FAQ)
 - [Roadmap](https://github.com/thedocruby/resounding/wiki/Roadmap)